jameshfisher/jameshfisher.com/_posts/2017-03-03-add-developer-account-to-xcode.md

   - code-signing
   - certificates
 taggedAt: '2024-03-26'
+summary: >-
+  Xcode uses "teams" to manage developer identities, and revoking a certificate on one device may require regenerating provisioning profiles.
 ---

 I just switched to my new MacBook Pro (the one with the touch bar - a feature I'll be adding to Vidrio).
 I cloned the Vidrio repository, and attempted to build it with XCode, but XCode complains: